ceccarellilab/MEDIAproject/README.md

-# MEDIAproject data pre-processing, Consensus signature extraction and patient-centric appraoch
+# MEDIAproject data pre-processing, Consensus signature extraction and patient-centric approach
 ### These codes are related to the paper "Identification of therapeutic targets in osteoarthritis by combining heterogeneous transcriptional datasets,drug-induced expression profiles, and known drug-target interactions"

 ### The pre-processing steps, DE analyses, Consensus signature extraction and patient-centric approach are accessible at the following links: